Kintyre/ksconf/docs/source/install_advanced.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 The preferred installation method is to install via the standard Python package tool :command:`pip`.
 Ksconf
-can be installed via the registered `kintyre-splunk-conf`_ package using the standard Python process.
+can be installed via the registered `ksconf`_ package using the standard Python process.

 There are 2 popular variations, depending on whether or not you would like to install for all users
 or test it locally.